bt3gl/building_blog/content/linux_intro.md

 ### chmod
 * A resource can have three permissions: read, write, and execute:

  * For a file resource, these permission are: read the file, to modify the file, and to run the file as a program.

-    * For a directory, these permissions are: the ability to list the directory's contents, to create and delete files inside the directory, and to access files within the directory.
+ * For a directory, these permissions are the ability to list the directory's contents, to create and delete files inside the directory, and to access files within the directory.

 * To change the permissions you use the command ```chmod```.

 ### chown and chgrp

 * Unix permissions model does not support *access control lists* allowing a file to be shared with an enumerated list of users for a particular purpose.
 Instead, the admin needs to put all the users in a group and make the file to belong to that group.
 File owners cannot share files with an arbitrary list of users.

 * There are three agents relate to the resource: user, group, and all.
 Each of them can have separated permissions to read, write, and execute.

 * To change the owner of a resource you use ```chown```.
 There are two ways of setting permissions with chmod:

  * A numeric form using octal modes: read = 4, write = 2, execute = 1, where you multiply by user = x100, group = x10, all = x1, and sum the values corresponding to the granted permissions.
 For example 755 = 700 + 50 + 5 = rwxr-xr-x: ``` $ chmod 774 <FILENAME>```

  * An abbreviated letter-based form using symbolic modes: u, g, or a, followed by a plus or minus, followed by a letter r, w, or x.
 This means that u+x "grants user execute permission", g-w "denies group write permission", and a+r "grants all read permission":```$ chmod g-w <FILENAME>```.

 * To change the group you use ```chgrp```, using the same logic as for chmod.